EN-IH-WDPT-JUN21/UrszulaF_Midterm/README.md

 ## API documentation:

 Depending on the route you are trying to access, you will need different privileges.

+### Sample users:

+In data.sql file in resources (\src\main\resources) there are some sample users and admins you can use.
+Just upload the data to the midterm database in MySQL.
+For simplicity all have the same password encrypted "123456".
+Just use their name for example "Boss" and password "123456" in browser or Postman.

+You can create your own users the same way.

+### Routes:
-These are the routes you can try and the permissions you will need to perform the action
+These are the routes you can try and the permissions you will need to perform the action:

 <ol>
   <li> Admin routes: